KGorycki/Team-6-Final-Project/README.md

 - This project implements a binary image classifier that identifies whether an external image contains a cat or a dog
 - We trained a custom Convolutional Neural Network (CNN) using a large Kaggle dataset and evaluated it on the test set
 - Users can run the code to upload their own images and view the model’s predictions
-- For best results, run each cell of the code in Google Colab with GPU runtime unless you have an IDE with the needed packages already
+- We did our project in Google Colab.
+For best results, run each cell of the code in Google Colab with GPU runtime unless you have an IDE with the needed packages already
 - Feel free to use our model in the repo: cats_vs_dogs_classifier_v4.h5 *or* train your own version!
 - NOTE: model file was too big for repo so here is a download link: https://drive.google.com/file/d/1keClk_TsQZiGlcs1K6vtubokFXDw49Q9/view?usp=sharing